smblott-github/delivery/README.md

 have a *single* `lame` process converting the FM audio to MP3 and then multiple clients reading that process's output.
 This is what `delivery` does.

-Write a script `encode.sh` which reads the FM audio and encodes it to MP3 on standard output.
+Write a script `encode.sh` (probably using `lame`) which reads the FM audio and encodes it to MP3 on standard output.
 Then run:

   - `delivery -n tuner sh encode.sh`